kxisxr/bitUNlocker/README.md

 # bitUNlocker
-This script is based on the dislocker program, which allows us to decrypt and mount Bitlocker encrypted disks on Linux systems, it is recommended to use it when we have many disks and we want to automate this process.
+This script is based on the dislocker program, which allows us to decrypt and mount Bitlocker encrypted disks on Linux systems, it is recommended to use this script when we have many disks and we want to automate this process.

 It installs automatically in debian but you can install it in other distributions by editing the package management program on this line: